daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 - Verification: Test
 - Safety Impact: None

-#### REQ-TRAQ-SWL-47 Sort by filename

-Reqtraq SHALL include functions to sort a requirements list by filname tag.

-##### Attributes:
-- Parents:
-- Rationale: Used for providing easily readable output.
-- Verification: Test
-- Safety Impact: None

 #### REQ-TRAQ-SWL-17 Checkout alternative version

 Reqtraq SHALL create a temporary version of an old version of the requirements documents to allow them to be loaded.